Wondering how to become a transcriber?

 Yep.
 Court reporters can be out on other jobs while a transcriptionist transcribes their recordings.
 It’s a digital world now and, in fact, we have several court reporters who have trained to become transcriptionists.
 Why go schlepping out to courts and attorney’s offices every day when you can do the same thing from home?

-Q: With existing software that can automatically transcribe audio, what is the benefit of having a transcriptionist?
-Where do you think the field is heading?
+With existing software that can transcribe audio, what is the benefit of having a transcriber?

 Voice recognition technology can’t do what a human can do.
 It can’t punctuate.
 It can’t distinguish between voices and ID them.
 It can’t format a document.
 It can’t research for unfamiliar terms and phrases.
 It doesn’t understand context.
 I have no concerns about the demand for transcriptionists decreasing any time soon.
 I suppose everything has a shelf-life, but VRT just isn’t capable of doing what we can do.

-Q: What’s unique about your courses that you can’t get with other transcription training courses?
-If you’re not a fast typer, does this course help you with your typing skills?
+What’s unique about your courses that you can’t get with other transcription training?

 I think what sets Transcribe Anywhere apart from other courses are mainly two things: